webapplate/webapplate/README.md

 Noderea
 =========

+A Mobile First Web App fromework that can help you quickly start the mobile web app development.

-Provide node.js a familiar project bootstrap settings like Django/TurboGears/Play! framework.
+Nodera provide [node.js](http://nodejs.org/) a familiar project bootstrap settings like Django/TurboGears/Play! framework.

 Noderea is prepared for static and dynamic mobile web app development.
 Can be deployed to PaaS like [appfog](https://www.appfog.com) or [heroku](http://www.heroku.com) in minutes.